telekom-security/tpotce/README.md

 - [Testimonials](#testimonials)
 <br><br>

-<a name="disclaimer"></a>
 # Disclaimer
+- You install and run T-Pot within your responsibility.
+Choose your deployment wisely as a system compromise can never be ruled out.
-- We don't have access to your system.
-So we cannot remote-assist when you break your system or configuration.
-For fast help research the [Issues](https://github.com/telekom-security/tpotce/issues) and [Discussions](https://github.com/telekom-security/tpotce/discussions).
+- For fast help research the [Issues](https://github.com/telekom-security/tpotce/issues) and [Discussions](https://github.com/telekom-security/tpotce/discussions).
 - The software is designed and offered with best effort in mind.
-As a community and opens source project it uses lots of other open source software and may contain bugs and issues.
+As a community and open source project it uses lots of other open source software and may contain bugs and issues.
 Report responsibly.
-- You install and run T-Pot within your responsibility.
-Choose your deployment wisely as a system compromise can never be ruled out.
 - Honeypots - by design - should not host any sensitive data.
 Make sure you don't add any.
 - By default, your data is submitted to [SecurityMeter](https://www.sicherheitstacho.eu/start/main).
-You can disable this in the config (`/opt/tpot/etc/tpot.yml`).
-But hey, wouldn't it be better to contribute to the community?
-Sharing in this case is really caring!
+You can disable this in the config (`/opt/tpot/etc/tpot.yml`) by remove the ewsposter section.
+But in this case sharing really is caring!
 <br><br>

 <a name="technical-concept"></a>